 Phone: (212) 772-4825

-Grace Trewartha serves as the Advisor of the Leon Cooperman Pre-Business Program, providing a formal advisory resource for Hunter students and alumni who wish to pursue careers in business and to further their formal business education.
-Grace is also the Executive Director of Finance at Manhattan Prep, a boutique test preparation company.
-She earned an AB in Communication from Stanford University and an MBA in General Management from Harvard Business School.
-She and her family live in Jackson Heights, Queens.
+Sandra Shih (Shoki Se) serves as the Advisor of the Leon Cooperman Pre-Business Program, providing advisory services for Hunter students and alumni who are interested in learning about and pursuing careers in business.
+Sandra also works as an independent business consultant and serves on the advisory boards of numerous start ups.
+She earned a BA in Ethics, Politics & Economics from Yale University and an MBA in General Management from Harvard Business School.

 Room: 1134 East

 Fax: (212) 650-3266